-Ellen Browning Scripps: New Money & American Philanthropy (2017) is available for pre-order from the University of Nebraska Press, Amazon, Barnes & Noble, and Target.
+Ellen Browning Scripps: New Money & American Philanthropy (2017) is available from the University of Nebraska Press, Amazon, Barnes & Noble, and Target.

 Molly McClain tells the remarkable story of Ellen Browning Scripps (1836–1932), an American newspaperwoman, feminist, suffragist, abolitionist, and social reformer who used her fortune to support women’s education, the labor movement, and public access to science, the arts, and education.